-The Bold Medicine Moth's name origin is unknown.
-The unmistakable colors on the wings of this moth may account for part of its moniker.
+The unmistakable colors on the wings of this moth may account for part the boldness in its moniker.
+It is unclear what links anything medicinal to its common name.
 This orange and white moth is small, but its visual impact is large.
 A glassy reflection covers the moth, giving it a sheen best seen from oblique viewpoints.
 The orange-brown color on the forewings is interrupted by a white band that crosses the upper part of the wings and large white spots and dashes on the lower part of the forewings.
 The hindwings are often visible when at rest with wings flat, and each has a large white circle on the bottom edge that is speckled with dark spots in the center.
 The hindwings also have a black, white, and orange checkered bottom edge.
 All the wings have a long, wispy white fringe.

-Information regarding the life history, diet, and larvae is still unknown.
+Information regarding the life history, diet, and larvae of the Bold Medicine Moth is still unknown.
 More research is needed to get a full look into this shiny gem.

 Scientific Name: Chrysendeton medicinalis

 Size (Adult; Length): 8mm to 15mm (0.31in to 0.59in)

 Colors: orange, white, black, brown